modimore/Discord-Dice-Bot/README.md

 Modifiers are simpler.
 A modifier is just an integer. `5`.
 You got it.

 #### Bringing it all together
 Combining groups of dice and modifiers is done just like adding numbers. `1d20 + 5` will result in *17* if you rolled a *12*.
+Just to make the rest of these examples easier let's assume you always roll *12* on a d20 in this section.

-You can also subtract modifiers, so if the specification above was `1d20 - 5` instead you would get a result of *7*.
-Dice groups cannot be subtracted, only added, but this may be changed in the future.
+You can also subtract things, so if the specification above was `1d20 - 5` instead you would get a result of *7*.
+If it was `5 - 1d20` we would end up with *-7*.

 It is worth noting that in most cases, the spaces between dice groups and modifiers will not matter. `1d20 - 5 + 2d6` is functionally equivalent to `1d20-5+2d6` and `1d20- 5 +2d6`, but `1d 20 + 5 + 3 d6` will produce unexpected behaviour.
 The same goes for dice options. `1d20 :adv` and `1d20: adv` are not guaranteed to get you what you were looking for.